 Commit to #BuildMovementsNotWalls to work toward the reality we want and to advance equality while resisting rollbacks in human rights.
-We’ll close out our pledge at the end of the new administration’s first 100 days.
 Make sure we enter this new era with a strong and concerted message that global women’s rights are inalienable, and we will stand behind them like never before.

 We are people from all around the globe committed to advancing women’s human rights.
 We are also women in the United States who have seen and heard government leaders commit to ideas and policies that endanger our rights, our bodies, and our planet.
 We are allies and activists committed to protecting human rights and dignity.
 All of us, together, are following the words and policies of the new U.S. administration.
 We are ready and prepared to advocate for progress on women’s rights and to take action when those rights are threatened—anywhere in the world.

 Together, we have a collective power that is formidable; together our voices cannot be silenced.